Parliament House, Hobart: House of Assembly

 The Tasmanian House of Assembly was established in 1856 as part of Tasmania's adoption of responsible self-government.
 Tasmania chose to adopt the same system of government as in the United Kingdom, with a bicameral parliament.
 Whereas the Legislative Council mirrored the House of Lords in the United Kingdom by having appointed members, the House of Assembly mirrored the House of Commons in being an entirely elected body.
 This meant that whilst the Legislative Council became the Upper House, the House of Assembly became the Lower House, where new bills were to be drafted and first debated, before being passed upwards to the Legislative Council.
 This system still operates today.

-Initially it consisted of 30 members from 24 electoral districts, with each district represented by one member, expect Hobart which had five members, and Launceston which had two members.
+Initially it consisted of 30 members from 24 electoral districts, with each district represented by one member, except Hobart which had five members, and Launceston which had two members.

 Upon federation, the House of Assembly was reduced to 30 members.
 The 24 previous electoral districts were replaced with five new federal districts of Braddon, Bass, Franklin, Lyons and Denison.
 Tasmania is the only Australian state which uses its federal electorates for its state lower house.
 Each electorate elects seven members, creating the total of 35 members (since the passing of the Expansion of the House of Assembly Act 2022, which came into effect at the 2024 Tasmanian state election).
 Members are known as Members of the House of Assembly (MHAs).
 They are elected using the Hare-Clark system for a period of four years.

 When it was first formed in 1856, the House of Assembly met in the Long Room, which had just been vacated by the Legislative Council.
 In 1940 the current House of Assembly Chamber was constructed, and features a green decor, seating and carpet, with blackwood wooden paneling around the walls.
 The Speaker of the Tasmanian House of Assembly sits on an elevated chair at one end of the Chamber, whilst all of the members sit in a horseshoe seating arrangement facing him.
 Three clerks sit in front of the Speaker.
 Traditionally, the Premier of Tasmania, and the party which has formed government sit to the right of the Speaker, and the opposition party sit at the opposite end of the horseshoe.
 A ceremonial mace of authority is to be found to the Speaker's side.
 There is a public gallery overlooking the chamber by which citizens may come and observe their government in session.